tmonj1/misc/javascript/async-await/README.md

 ## async and await

-"await" waits for the resolution of the target promise, and "async" keyword is prepended to a function which uses the "await" keyword.
+"await" waits for the resolution of the target promise, and "async" keyword is prepended to the function in which "await" is used.
 As an example, take a look at the code below:

 ```JavaScript: